CBermingham/kinesin/README.md

 2. Outputs

 A csv file containing data that was plotted last, the time, t values, filtered position and unfiltered position.
 This is so that it can be plotted again if necessary.
-Saved as <timestamp>_T<threshold>_plotdata.csv in the analysed data folder.
+Saved as 'timestamp'_T'threshold'_plotdata.csv in the analysed data folder.

 A csv file containing the step data.
 This is the Time in s, Length in s, Average position in m, Length in nm, Average force in pN and f/b/d for forward/back/detachment.
-Saved as <timestamp>_T<threshold>_stepdata.csv in the analysed data folder.
+Saved as 'timestamp'_T'threshold'_stepdata.csv in the analysed data folder.

 A png image of the graph displayed to set the threshold.
 Shows the filtered data and the overlayed steps.
-Saved as <timestamp>_T<threshold>.csv in the analysed data folder.
+Saved as 'timestamp'_T'threshold'.csv in the analysed data folder.